reettik97/js_function/assignments/functions.md

   // ...
   return confirm("Did parents allow you?");
 }
+ans : There is no differents if We remove the else here .
 ```
 Is there any difference in the behavior of these two variants?
 If there is what is that?